a1xd/rawaccel/doc/Guide.md

 This can be more easily understood as
 - (out_x, out_y) = (in_x\*sens_x, in_y\*sens_y) \* ((f( domain-weighted lp-space speed) - 1) \* (directional weight) + 1), where f(v) is our sensitivity function

-This formula gaurantees the smooth transition from the horizontal to vertical curve and vice versa as the user moves their hand diagonally.
+This formula guarantees the smooth transition from the horizontal to vertical curve and vice versa as the user moves their hand diagonally.

 #### ***By Component***
 In this case, the horizontal components are separated and each is given as input to the sensitivity calculation to multiplied by itself before being recombined at output.